tomaszcaban1/BookShopAPI/README.md

 * [Contact](#contact)

 ## General Information
-- Project was created for learning programming in ASP.NET Core for .NET 5, Entity Framework Core 5 and publish it to Azure portal.
+- My goal was to design and meet with the philosophies of creating an  RESTful Web API.

 ## Technologies Used
 - .NET 5.0